Maine Dairy Company Settles Lawsuit Over Oxford Comma - Slashdot

 In other news, England and the U.S. go back to war following the discovery that the treaty that ended the War of 1812 contained a quotation mark followed by a period instead of the other way around.
 President Trump was quick to respond.
 "This perceived insult to the American quotation mark protocol will not stand!"
 British Prime Minister Teresa May also issued a response.
 "If war is necessary to defend our quotations, then so be it".

-Summary of the debate - what Oxford comma is (Score:4, Interesting)
+Summary of the debate - what Oxford comma is (Score:5, Interesting)

 For those who could use a reminder, here's a quick description of the Oxford comma debate, with a couple examples.